Azure-Samples/azure-postgres-mcp-demo/CONTRIBUTING.md

-# Contributing to [project-title]
+# Contributing to Azure MCP PostgreSQL Server

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [Contributor License Agreements](https://cla.opensource.microsoft.com).